pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/9-play-record-sound.md

 > ⚠️ Note: For now, **only `.ogg` format is supported when recording**.

 ### Record audio
-To start a 5-second clip recording in the background:
+To start a 5-second clip recording in the background, with the file name *tutorial*:
 ```python
 reachy.audio.record_audio('tutorial.ogg', duration_secs=5)
 ```